isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-02-03-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-SC-on-Singapore-Convention-of-Mediation-Bill.md

 {:start="13"}
 13. Mediation is rising in popularity due to a growing recognition of its benefits:

-  a.
-It is cost-effective, flexible, efficient, and also confidential.
+<p style="margin-left:10%; margin-right:10%;">a.
+It is cost-effective, flexible, efficient, and also confidential.</p>

-  b.
+<p style="margin-left:10%; margin-right:10%;">b.
 It allows parties to retain control over the outcome of their disputes.
-They control and in fact, design the architecture of the terms on which they come and reach a settlement on the dispute.
+They control and in fact, design the architecture of the terms on which they come and reach a settlement on the dispute.</p>

-  c.
+<p style="margin-left:10%; margin-right:10%;">c.
 It is attractive for businesses who wish to resolve their commercial disputes with an outcome that is mutually acceptable to both sides, whilst preserving their long-term relationships and leaving open the possibility of working together in future.
-The conciliatory nature of mediation reduces the instances where a dispute leads ultimately to a complete termination of commercial relationships.
+The conciliatory nature of mediation reduces the instances where a dispute leads ultimately to a complete termination of commercial relationships.</p>

-  d.
-Mediation therefore complements other modes of dispute resolution, as it can be used in conjunction with litigation or arbitration and increasingly, it often is embedded into the system, and it appears in both different types of dispute resolution mechanisms.
+<p style="margin-left:10%; margin-right:10%;">d.
+Mediation therefore complements other modes of dispute resolution, as it can be used in conjunction with litigation or arbitration and increasingly, it often is embedded into the system, and it appears in both different types of dispute resolution mechanisms.</p>

-  e.
+<p style="margin-left:10%; margin-right:10%;">e.
 Mediation has grown in popularity and use.
-A survey of participants at the 2016 Global Pound Conference found that a majority believed a greater emphasis on collaborative over adversarial process, is a trend that will have the most significant influence on the future of commercial dispute resolution.
+A survey of participants at the 2016 Global Pound Conference found that a majority believed a greater emphasis on collaborative over adversarial process, is a trend that will have the most significant influence on the future of commercial dispute resolution.</p>

-<i>Challenges to mediation </i>
+<i>Challenges to mediation</i>

 {:start="14"}
 14. However, with all of that, the one key challenge that has been hindering the growth and adoption of mediation is the oft-cited difficulty faced by a party in ensuring that its counterparty - the party with whom it enters a settlement agreement- complies with the terms of the agreement.

-  a.
-While a mediated settlement agreement is contractually binding, it is not  itself directly enforceable in the courts, unlike a court judgment or an arbitral award.
+<p style="margin-left:10%; margin-right:10%;">a.
+While a mediated settlement agreement is contractually binding, it is not  itself directly enforceable in the courts, unlike a court judgment or an arbitral award.</p>

-  b.
-This difficulty was also highlighted by the 2016 Global Pound Conference survey, where 51% of respondents indicated that legislation or conventions that promote the recognition and enforcement of settlements, including those reached in mediation, would most improve commercial dispute resolution.
+<p style="margin-left:10%; margin-right:10%;">b.
+This difficulty was also highlighted by the 2016 Global Pound Conference survey, where 51% of respondents indicated that legislation or conventions that promote the recognition and enforcement of settlements, including those reached in mediation, would most improve commercial dispute resolution.</p>

-  c.
-There is therefore a need for an effective, efficient and harmonised framework to enforce cross-border commercial mediated settlement agreements.
+<p style="margin-left:10%; margin-right:10%;">c.
+There is therefore a need for an effective, efficient and harmonised framework to enforce cross-border commercial mediated settlement agreements.</p>

 <i>Benefits of the Convention</i>

 {:start="15"}
 15. In response to this, the Convention puts in place a process for a party to enforce or invoke its settlement agreement in court.

-  a.
+<p style="margin-left:10%; margin-right:10%;">a.
 It is simple to use, and allows businesses to maximise the benefits of mediation.
 Businesses can have greater assurance and certainty that mediation can be relied on to settle cross-border commercial disputes.
-This, in turn, promotes investor and business confidence.
+This, in turn, promotes investor and business confidence.</p>

-  b.
-The Convention therefore facilitates the administration of international transactions by commercial parties.
+<p style="margin-left:10%; margin-right:10%;">b.
+The Convention therefore facilitates the administration of international transactions by commercial parties.</p>

-  c.
-And we are hopeful that the establishment of a framework for the enforcement of such agreements will contribute to the development of harmonious international economic relations.
+<p style="margin-left:10%; margin-right:10%;">c.
+And we are hopeful that the establishment of a framework for the enforcement of such agreements will contribute to the development of harmonious international economic relations.</p>

 {:start="16"}
 16. The Convention attained one of the highest number of first-day signatories for any UN trade convention, reflecting a recognition by the international community of the benefits that the Convention will bring.